MicrosoftDocs/minecraft-creator/creator/Documents/CommandBlocks.md

 Command blocks are a specialized type of block within a Minecraft: Bedrock Edition world that allows the use of console commands in-game.
 The same commands that players can type from chat can be run automatically by command blocks using redstone power.

-In this tutorial, you will learn the following;
+In this tutorial, you will learn the following:

 > [!div class="checklist"]
 >